Yelloo5191/RetroFighter/README.md

-RetroFigher based on Retro Tekken
+RetroFigher based on Retro Tekken but in a 2D Style

 Controls